cloudflare/cloudflare-access-for-atlassian/docs/Testing.md

 Depending on the host machine the setup process will take a while (> 3 minutes), if the setup wizard does not move after the DB setup step, try opening the root URL again as it should detect it got stuck and continue from where it stopped.

+### Bitbucket public configuration

+For Bitbucket, the public URL needs to be configured in the `docker-compose.yml` file accordingly as if not operations like login will fail with XSRF errors.
+See the file for the configuration.